The Best 12 Herbs for Insomnia

-We all know that sleep is essential for our health and wellbeing.
+We all know that sleep is essential for our health and well-being.
 We feel more energetic, happier, and better able to function after a good sleep.
-Yet so many of us don’t get enough sleep: some people experience difficulty in getting to sleep, or they wake up frequently during the night with trouble falling back into sleep and thus feel tired throughout the day.
+Yet so many of us don’t get enough sleep: some people wake up frequently during the night with trouble falling back into sleep and then feel tired throughout the day.

 Sleep Problems can directly or indirectly affect physiological systems, such as brain and nervous system, cardiovascular system, metabolic functions and immune system.I’ve already written in the past about a natural substance to improve sleep disorders, but this time I would like to concentrate in the best herbs for insomnia.